It’s February, do you fancy a day out?

 Centre for Wildlife Gardening, London

-Originally an old council depot, this award winning visitor centre is a must for little budding gardeners and lovers of nature!
-The demonstration wildlife garden has mini habitats, a wild flower nursery and some very well-used community raised beds.
-The kids will love the natural trail and exploring the mini beast village, summer meadow and woodland copse, as well as so much more fascinating wildlife!
+Originally an old council depot, this award-winning visitor centre is a must for little budding gardeners and lovers of nature!
+The demonstration wildlife garden has mini-habitats, a wildflower nursery and some very well-used community raised beds.
+The kids will love the nature trail and exploring the mini beast village, summer meadow and woodland copse, as well as so much more fascinating wildlife!
 Find out more.

 Eynsford Castle, Kent